Whether you are building a new home, or renovating your existing home, you should consider installing residential fire sprinklers since:

 - Some insurers offer discounts for sprinklered homes.
 Shop around for your insurance needs.

 Myth #5: Sprinklers are unsightly

-- Modern sprinkler fixtures come in colors to match ceiling and wall colors and can be mounted flush with walls to be concealed.
+- Modern sprinkler fixtures come in colours to match ceiling and wall colours and can be mounted flush with walls to be concealed.

 - Just like regular plumbing, pipes can be hidden behind ceilings or walls.